Lu6ith/blog/readme.md

-# Blake Embrey
+# Wojciech Lubicz-Łapiński

-This is the personal blog of Blake Embrey, but feel free to fork and reuse the design and implementation for your own blog.
+This is the personal blog of Wojciech Lubicz-Łapiński, but feel free to fork and reuse the design and implementation for your own blog.
 The blog is statically generated and deployed to Github pages using Wintersmith.

 ## Preview